jdc-cunningham/ml-hat-cam/devlog/feature-work-thoughts.md

 just had a thought while I was having a snacky snack, there needs to be a variance interrupt thing while changing zoom levels eg. near/mid/far, so the focus zoom set for each of those ranges isn't interrupted

+6:04 PM

+installing opencv

+weird that it's not on here already...

+6:23 PM

+distracted by PT2 not working